pandammonium/blipper-widget-old/README.txt

 * displays your journal name and a link to your Polaroid|Blipfoto account (optional); and
 * displays a link to the Polaroid|Blipfoto website (optional).

 The image in the blip is not stored on your server.
-Instead, the widget hotlinks to the image from Polaroid|Blipfoto.
+Instead, the widget hotlinks to the image on Polaroid|Blipfoto.

 = View the plugin =

 If you'd like to see the plugin in action, you can visit [my WordPress site](http://pandammonium.org/) to see Blipper Widget showing my latest blip.

-If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/wp-blipper-widget).
+If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).

 = Languages =
 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
-If you'd like to help, let me know in the comments on [my WP Blipper Plugin page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/).
+If you'd like to help, let me know in the comments on [my Blipper Plugin page](http://pandammonium.org/wordpress-dev/blipper-widget/).

 = About Polaroid|Blipfoto =
 [Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journalling service, allowing users to post one photo a day along with descriptive text and tags.
 It uses OAuth 2.0 to ensure that your password is kept secure.
 You will need to obtain these from Polaroid|Blipfoto.
 This is a straightforward process and instructions are given below.